 Choose the Best Mulch for Your Gardening Efforts

-From there, consider which of these options are readily available to you and how much work you are willing to put into your mulching efforts.
-When you’re done, you can start counting down to the beauty of spring and getting back into your outdoor gardening once again.
+From there, consider which options suit your needs the most and how much work you are willing to put into your mulching efforts.
+When you’re done, you can start counting down to the beauty of spring and get back into your outdoor gardening once again.

 Comment which winter mulch alternative you find the most useful, and as always, please share!